 Welcome to Wasdale Head and England’s smallest parish church.
-Wasdale Head is the birthplace of English rock climbing and many of England’s finest fells are in the parish – among them Great Gable, Pillar, Steeple, Red Pike, and the highest – Scafell Pike, so is its deepest lake, Wastwater, and they jointly create a montage that was chosen as ‘Britain’s favourite view’ – see below.
+Wasdale Head is the birthplace of English rock climbing and many of England’s finest fells are in the parish – among them Great Gable, Pillar, Steeple, Red Pike, and the highest – Scafell Pike, so is its deepest lake, Wastwater.
+They jointly create a montage that was chosen as ‘Britain’s favourite view’ – see below!

-Amongst these wonders of God’s creation sits the little church of St Olaf’s – the parish church of Wasdale Head.
-The site has been the base of the Christian Community here for over 1000 years – though much of the present building only dates from circa 1550.
-St Olaf’s can quite accurately be described as a little stable, with pews, ancient beams and a flagstone floor – a perfect place to worship God.
-There’s an image of the interior below.
+Amongst these wonders of God’s creation sits the humble little church of St Olaf’s – the parish church of Wasdale Head, one of the most loved churches in Cumbria.
+The site has been the base of the Christian Community here for over 1000 years – though the present sturdy little stone building only dates from circa 1525, replacing an earlier wooden church (or perhaps churches – as it is unlikely that a wooden building would have lasted over 500 years).
+St Olaf’s can quite accurately be described as ‘a little stable, with pews, ancient beams and a flagstone floor – a perfect place to worship God’.

-The church is open daily from approximately 9am till 5pm.
+The church is OPEN daily from approximately 9am till shortly before dusk.